-'I wear hijab and jilbaab (ankle length apron or overcoat).
+'I wear Hijab and jilbaab.
 Generally people are really dismissive towards me; they think I'm uneducated and backward, in the tone of language, even though I am a medical student.
 It's frustrating.
 People are generally ruder with me compared to my sister who does not wear hijab.